open-amdocs/zusammen/docs/_pages/message.md

 ---
 # About

-Amdocs is pleased to announce the release of our first Open Source project, Zusammen.
+**Amdocs is pleased to announce the release of our first Open Source project, Zusammen.**

-Zusammen can be downloaded from [zusammen.io](http://zusammen.io/) from today.

 Zusammen is a document store that is designed specifically to facilitate collaborative work.
 It enables application creators to add collaboration features to their product with ease.